Make

 # echo $@

-Automatic Variables and Wildcards
+## Automatic Variables and Wildcards <a href="#automatic-variables-and-wildcards" id="automatic-variables-and-wildcards"></a>

-Both * and % are called wildcards in Make, but they mean entirely different things. * searches your filesystem for matching filenames.
-I suggest that you always wrap it in the wildcard function, because otherwise you may fall into a common pitfall described below.
+Both `*` and `%` are called wildcards in Make, but they mean entirely different things. `*` searches your filesystem for matching filenames.
+I suggest that you always wrap it in the `wildcard` function, because otherwise you may fall into a common pitfall described below.
 It's oddly unhelpful and I find it more confusing than useful.

 # Print out file information about every .csv file